sunomura/commercialization-public/customize/enterprise/find-the-application-user-model-id-of-an-installed-app.md

 # Find the Application User Model ID of an installed app

-In order to use assigned access with Mobile Device Management (MDM), you must know the Application User Model ID (AUMID) of Windows Store apps installed on a device.
+In order to use assigned access with Mobile Device Management (MDM), you must know the Application User Model ID (AUMID) of Microsoft Store apps installed on a device.
 You can find the AUMID by either using Windows PowerShell or querying the registry.

 ## To identify the AUMID of an installed app by using Windows PowerShell

-At a Windows PowerShell command prompt, type the following commands to list the AUMIDs for all Windows Store apps installed for the current user on your device:
+At a Windows PowerShell command prompt, type the following commands to list the AUMIDs for all Microsoft Store apps installed for the current user on your device:

 ```
 $installedapps = get-AppxPackage